 What is Milk Kefir?

-Milk kefir is milk that has been fermented by kefir grains for 12-24 hours.
+Milk kefir is a fermented milk drink that has been fermented by kefir grains for 12-24 hours.
 Kefir is slightly thicker than regular milk, but not as thick as yogurt.
-Milk kefir will have a slightly sour taste, similar to greek yogurt (not sour like the milk has gone bad).
+Milk kefir will have a slightly sour taste, similar to Greek yogurt (not sour like the milk has gone bad).

 Kefir grains aren’t actually a grain.
 They are little balls of cultures and good bacteria that feed off the lactose in the milk.
 Once they eat all the lactose in your milk, they become hungry and need to be fed again.
-You don’t actually eat the kefir grains, you just use them in milk to activate the good cultures.
-Then you strain them and viola you have kefir.
+You don’t actually eat the kefir grains; you just use them in milk to activate the good cultures.
+Then you strain them and – voila! – you have kefir.

 Milk kefir gives your stomach the good bacteria that it otherwise wouldn’t get from pasteurized milk.
 The pasteurization process is meant to remove potential bad bacteria from milk, but the problem is it removes all the good stuff too.
 That’s why adding kefir grains to milk is a great alternative to drinking raw milk if you don’t have any near you.

-Kefir contains microorganisms known as probiotics that can aid in digestion, weight managment, and mental health.
-Yougurt is the best known probiotic food on the market, but kefir is actually much more powerful.
-Kefir grains contain up to 61 strains of bacteria nad yeast, making them a rich and diverse probiotic source.
+Kefir contains microorganisms known as probiotics that can aid in digestion, weight management, and mental health.
+Yogurt is the best-known probiotic food on the market, but kefir is actually much more powerful.
+Kefir grains contain up to 61 strains of bacteria and yeast, making them a rich and diverse probiotic source.

 Milk fermented by kefir has very low levels of lactose and can help improve digestive processes.